Yuh-Line Niou: Guns

 Niou has a "F" rating from the NRA Political Victory Fund (NRA-PVF).
 She has voted to expand red flag laws, require license for possession of a semi-automatic firearm, prohibit the sale of privately made firearms, and authorize the State of New York to sue gun manufactures for damage caused by their guns.
 She is in favor of banning assault rifles and assault weapons.

-Health-care
+Healthcare

-Niou supports a nationwide single-payer health-care system and has been a supporter of the New York Health Act introduced by fellow assemblymember Richard N. Gottfried, which would establish a statewide single-payer health plan if passed.
+Niou supports Medicare for All i.e a nationwide single-payer healthcare system and has been a supporter of the New York Health Act introduced by fellow assemblymember Richard N. Gottfried, which would establish a statewide single-payer health plan if passed.

 In 2021, Niou co-introduced and cosponsored legislation to expand the practice of applied behavior analysis in New York State.
-It was signed into law on Dec.
-30, 2021 and took effect June 30, 2023.
+It was signed into law on December 30, 2021 and took effect June 30, 2023.

 Housing

 In 2019, Niou supported a controversial lawsuit to stop a Habitat for Humanity affordable housing development for seniors in Elizabeth Street Garden in Little Italy.
 Niou has expressed doubts about proposals to allow for more dense housing, including affordable housing, in NoHo and SoHo.

 Niou supports allocating 100% of residential units in the proposed 5 World Trade Center in Lower Manhattan as affordable housing.